near/nearcore/tools/database/README.md

 ## Compact database

-Run compaction on the SST files.
-After running this the performance of database will increase significantly.
+Run compaction on the SST files. this command might increase database read performance.
-This is good use case when changing block_size and wishing to perfom test on how the RocksDB performance has changed.
+This is good use case when changing block_size and wishing to perform test on how the RocksDB performance has changed.

 Example usage: